Medial-EarlySign/MR_Wiki/Infrastructure Home Page/InfraMed Library page/index.md

 It is recommeded to read and understand the following pages explaining the main classes used in the InfraMed library:
 - [MedRepository , MedPidRepository](MedRepository) : most used classes packing options to read repositories and query them.
 - MedConvert : class used when creating a new repository.
-- [MedSignals ](MedSignals%20_%20Unified%20Signals): class used to handle signal files and signal properties, also contains the unified way of accessing signals.
+- [MedSignals](MedSignals%20_%20Unified%20Signals): class used to handle signal files and signal properties, also contains the unified way of accessing signals.
 - [MedDictionary , MedDictionarySections](MedDictionary) : classes used to read dictionaries and use them
 More Advanced:
 - [PidDynamicRec](PidDynamicRec) : class with an advanced option to hold versions of the same signal.